 Obama's Female Problem

 Barack Obama’s favorability ratings among white women has declined significantly in recent months, particularly among Democrats and independents, presenting an immediate obstacle for the likely Democratic nominee as he moves to shore up his party’s base.
-It's actually worse than it appears.
-The Democrats have won the women's vote consistently since 1980.
-They need at least 55% of that vote, on average, to win the presidency.
-Obama is getting nowhere near that and may even lose the women's vote to McCain unless he can figure a way to bring them into his camp.

 According to a new report by The Pew Research Center for the People & the Press, half of white women now have a negative perception of Obama.
 Forty-nine percent of white women view Obama unfavorably, while only 43 percent hold a favorable opinion.